Table of Contents

 Consistency Modes

-Two modes are available (set globally or per table, changeable only when tables are Stopped):
+Two modes are available (set globally or per table, changes can be applied only when tables are in the Stopped state):

 In Full mode, tables wait for each other before advancing to the next iteration.